What is Novated Leasing and is it Right for Me? (A Detailed Guide)

 With a novated lease, you don’t pay GST on the purchase price of a new car.
 This may save you thousands in upfront costs you would otherwise have to pay.

-As one of the country’s leading novated leasing providers Maxxia have a nationwide preferred dealer network to tap into to help you get a great deal on a great car.
+As one of the country’s leading novated leasing providers Maxxia has a nationwide preferred dealer network to tap into to help you get a great deal on a great car.

 While we’re on the topic of GST